Colorado History: Independence Camp

 .

-In his gold rush journal, Daniel Jenks wrote that his traveling companion, Loren Jenks, was so impressed with Independence Camp -- he decided to stay there.
-The few records remaining from that early period in Colorado's history confirm Daniel's story.
-Loren Jenks wrote that his farm 'Jenks Ranch' was on the east bank of Fountain Creek, 18 miles north of Pueblo.
-That would put it right in the middle of Independence Camp -- between Wood Valley and El Paso (Buttes) -- on the Cherokee Trail, a prime location for a trading post.
-In 1864, Loren Jenks and his family suddenly left the farm they'd spent years building there.
+In his Gold Rush journal, Daniel Jenks wrote that his traveling companion, Loren Jenks, was so impressed with Independence Camp that he decided to stay there.
+The few records that have survived from that early period in Colorado's history confirm Daniel's story.
+Loren Jenks wrote that his farm 'Jenks Ranch' was on the east bank of Fountain Creek, on the Cherokee Trail.
+Now we know Jenks Ranch was at the junction of the Cherokee Trail and the Chico Creek Cutoff -- a prime location for a trading post.
+In 1865, Loren Jenks and his family suddenly left the farm they'd spent years building there.
+Whether their departure was precipitated by the calamitous Fountain Creek flood of 1864, has not been determined.

 1859_Wood_Valley_Map_Snippet.png